-The developmental day treatment program at our Building Bridges Development Center in Cabot and Lonoke helps develop a variety of skills.
-The services offered allow our students to work on speech and language skills, motor skills, social-emotional skills, and cognitive skills.
+The developmental day treatment program at our Building Bridges Development Centers in Cabot and Lonoke helps develop a variety of skills.
+The services offered allow our students to work on speech and language skills, motor skills, social-emotional skills and cognitive skills.

 Early Intervention Day Treatment (EIDT)

 All children develop at different rates.
 If you are concerned about a child’s development, we can help answer your questions.

 The therapy services available at Building Bridges can make a big difference for individuals with developmental disabilities.
 Our services include physical, occupational, and speech therapy.
 We also offer home and community-based waiver services, Autism waiver and outreach programs.

 Physical therapy assists children and adults in achieving their maximum potential by using therapeutic exercise techniques to improve range of motion, recovery of strength and endurance and to improve balance and coordination.
 Physical therapists also provide assistance on how to move independently, or with assistive devices (walkers, wheelchairs, crutches)

 Joint mobility and integrity

 Posture, positioning and gait

 Occupational therapy helps children develop age-appropriate goals through the use of self- help, play, and learning skills.
 Activities include daily living skills, play activities, sensory integration skills, visual motor skills, and fine motor activities.